Mari0203/Word-Guess-Game/README.md

-# HWK 3: Word Guess Game
+# HW3: Word Guess Game

-(Using Hangman's Game logics)
+## The Game Overview
+This game uses the Hangman's Game logic, to have the player guess the hidden word by selecting one letter at a time to check if that letter is in the word.
+It uses only vanilla JavaScripts (i.e. no jQuery) along with HTML, CSS and Bootstrap for structure and styling.

-## Instructions
+## App Requirements

-1. Choose a theme for your game!
-You can  choose any subject for your theme, though, so be creative!
+1. Choose any subject for your theme.
 2. Use key events to listen for the letters that your players will type.'
 3. Display the following on the page:
     * "Press any key to get started!"